Irish Bacon and Cabbage

 Leave the bone in the ham and soak overnight in cold water.
 Drain off,

-to cover, bring to a boil and simmer for 1 hour then remove from the liquid.
+water to cover, bring to a boil and simmer for 1 hour then remove from

-The delicately enhanced flavor of the ham can now be savored either sliced
+the liquid.
+The delicately enhanced flavor of the ham can now be savored

-gently on a pan in a little salted butter.
-Serve with boiled spinach and wedges
+side gently on a pan in a little salted butter.
+Serve with boiled

 --In James Joyce's Ulysses, as Leopold Bloom strolls towards O'Connell